SokuDev/InfiniteDecks/README.md

 ## Compiling
-Now, to build the mod, go to the build directory (if you did the previous step you already are) `cd C:\Users\PinkySmile\SokuProjects\ModTemplate\build` and invoke the compiler by running `nmake`.
+Now, to build the mod, go to the build directory (if you did the previous step you already are) `cd C:\Users\PinkySmile\SokuProjects\InfiniteDecks\build` and invoke the compiler by running `nmake`.

-You should find the resulting ModTemplate.dll mod inside the build folder that can be to SWRSToys.ini.
+You should find the resulting InfiniteDecks.dll mod inside the build folder that can be to SWRSToys.ini.
-In my case, I would add this line to it `ModTemplate=C:/Users/PinkySmile/SokuProjects/ModTemplate/build/ModTemplate.dll`.
+In my case, I would add this line to it `InfiniteDecks=C:/Users/PinkySmile/SokuProjects/InfiniteDecks/build/InfiniteDecks.dll`.